When did you move to France?

 Where do you work?

-What did you do before moving to France?
+Where did you live before moving to France?

-Where did you do your research prior to the move?
+What research did you do before the move?

-Were you a regular visitor to France before your move?
+Were you a regular visitor to France before?

 How did you find a place to live?